Skip to main content

 News Thumbnail

-Mintz Member Jason Halperin and Associate Edmund Daley co-authored an article published by the New York Law Journal analyzing which federal agencies will lead the regulation of digital assets.
+Mintz Member Jason Halperin and Associate Edmund Daley co-authored an article for the New York Law Journal focusing on the regulation of digital assets and deals.
+They look at which federal agency is likely to take the lead role and how that could affect whether crypto assets are treated as securities.

 Press Release Thumbnail